boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-chart.md

 #### Value Label Color

-This allows you to customize the value label's color.
+This allows you to customize the color of the value labels.

 ![Value label Color Option](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/data-color.png)